Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 <a id=controllers></a>
 #### OpenFlow Controllers

+If you run the `mn` command without specifying a controller, it will use the the `ovsc` controller,`ovs-controller`, by default.
+This is equivalent to

+    $ sudo mn --controller ovsc

-If you invoke Mininet from the command line, it uses the `ovsk` controller, `ovs-controller`, by default.
-This controller implements a simple Ethernet learning switch and supports up to 16 individual switches.
+This controller implements a simple Ethernet learning switch, and supports up to 16 individual switches.

-If you invoke the `Mininet()` constructor by itself, by default it uses the `Controller()` class to create an instance of the Stanford/OpenFlow reference controller, `controller`.
+If you invoke the `Mininet()` constructor in your script without specifying a controller class, by default it will use the `Controller()` class to create an instance of the Stanford/OpenFlow reference controller, `controller`.
 Like `ovs-controller`, it turns your switches into simple learning switches, but if you have installed `controller` using Mininet's `install.sh -f` script, the patched version of `controller` should support a large number of switches (up to 4096 in theory, but you'll probably max out your computing resources much earlier.)
+You can also select the reference controller for `mn` by specifying `--controller ref`.

 If you want to use your own controller, you can easily create a custom subclass of `Controller()` and pass it into Mininet.
 An example can be seen